• Welcome

 King James' Irish Army List of 1689

-The Down Survey of Ireland was conducted between 1655 and 1656 by Sir William Petty, a physician, scientist, and administrator serving under the English Commonwealth.
+The Down Survey of Ireland was conducted between 1655 and 1656 by William Petty, a physician, scientist, and administrator serving under the English Commonwealth.
 The purpose of the Down Survey was to create a detailed land survey for redistribution of Native Irish lands to English soldiers and creditors after the Cromwellian conquest of Ireland (1649–1653).
 Called the “Down” Survey because the results were laid down on paper in the first systematic cadastral survey in Western Europe.
 The Survey was commissioned by the English Parliament, under Oliver Cromwell and conducted by Sir William Petty and a team of surveyors that utilized chain and compass measurements.
-Within this survey we see that Quin is often identified as Catholics and Quinn as Protestants which is not always the rule.
+Within this survey we see that Quin is often identified as Catholic and Quinn as Protestant, which is not always the rule.

 Below is the genealogy of Capt.
 Thady Quinn from the King James' Irish Army List by D'Alton 1689.